codam-coding-college/spark-sessions/spark-sessions/philosophers/SparkSession -philosophers - mod.md

 ## Deadlocks
+##### Explination:
+Deadlock is a state in a programm where all the available mutexes have been locked, thou more and more threads are trying to lock more mutexes in result the programm hangs.

+##### Can you answer these qestions?

-1. What is a **deadlock**?
+1. What is a **Deadlock**?
 #### Answer
-a dead lock is when the programm hangs because it tries to lock a mutex that is already lock and will never be unlocked
+> A Deadlock is when the programm hangs because it tries to lock a Mutex that is already lock and will never be unlocked.
-2. When does a **deadlock** occur?
+2. When does a **Deadlock** occur?
 #### Answer
-when u do not unlock a mutex
+> when u do not unlock a Mutex /* in principle, you have a wiating list of people waiting for the mutex to open. so the program will wait endlessly until > > the mutex is unlocked. it is not like it checks if its available, it waits until its available*/
 ## Goal:

+## Can you code this? 🎯

-Produce a program that has a deadlock.
+Produce a program that has a Deadlock.

 ### Answer